Wendalf/interview-prep/technical-concepts-prep.md

 * the keys in the right subtree are greater the key in its parent node, in short P < R
 * duplicate keys are not allowed

+### What are stacks and queues?
+How are they different?

+_A Stack_ is a data structure based on principle of "Last in first out(LIFO)".
+Stack is container to hold nodes and has two operations - push and pop.
+Push operation is to add nodes into the stack and pop operation is to delete nodes from the stack and returns the top most node.

+A stack is like a stack of plates, the item that was put in the stack most recently is the first item that comes out.

+_A Queue_ is a data structure based on the principle First in first out(FIFO).
+The nodes are kept in an order.
+A node is inserted from the rear of the queue and a node is deleted from the front.
+The first element inserted in the first element first to delete.

+A queue is like a line at the movie theater, the item that was put in the queue longest ago is the first item that comes out.
+"First come, first served."

 Sources:

 _Linked Lists_